Rules apply when their pattern matches the input, then the actions are performed. Here is an example:

 blue for a match.

-Alternately, a regular expression may be used, by enclising the pattern in
+Alternately, a regular expression may be used, by enclosing the pattern in slash characters like

 This example will likely just run slower.